CardinalXIV/CompArch/README.md

 # Assembly vs Compiler: Execution Time Benchmarking

 ## Project Overview
 This project explores the efficiency of assembly language programming compared to compiler-generated code.
-The objective is to implement a specific task in both assembly and a high-level language (C) and analyze the execution times of the resulting binaries.
+The objective is to test if a number is a prime number in both assembly and a high-level language (C) and analyze the execution times of the 2 files.
 The focus is on understanding the trade-offs between manual assembly optimization and compiler efficiency.

 ## Goals
 - Implement a task in both C and assembly.